ArenRedd/arenredd.github.io/_posts/2025-05-06-kali-arch-shared-partition.md

 Shrank the main partition, leaving unallocated space (raw, unclaimed territory).

-Forged a new partition (ext4), labeled "Shared"—because Linux-to-Linux communication thrives on ext4.
+Forged a new partition (ext4), labeled "Shared"—because linux-to-linux communication thrives on ext4.
 (Windows would demand exfat, but we don’t cater to peasants here.)

 ### **Step 2: Mounting the Beast**